totem-tech/documentation/crowdsale-docs/crowdsale-how-to.md

 ### Step 2:

-Open the Crowdsale Module, and complete the registration process.
+Open the Crowdfunding Module, and complete the registration process.

 You’ll need to select the crypto you wish to pay with, BTC ETH and DOT selectable directly in the app, but it is still possible to pay with any cryptocurrency.
-See the [Notes for expert users](/crowdsale-docs/crowdsale-how-to?id=note-for-expert-users-only).
+See the [Notes for expert users](/Crowdfunding-docs/Crowdfunding-how-to?id=note-for-expert-users-only).

 For ETH, Totem  requires a whitelisted account for payment, in order to check the balance paid to the smart contract.
 The tokens issued by the smart contract on Ethereum are issued 1:1 with the ETH paid, and are intended as a counter.
 They are not intended to have a market price.
 The final balance will be taken as the token allocation * multiplier.
 BTC DOT and KSM will have unique addresses per signup, in order to monitor the addresses.
 The final balance on these addresses will be taken as the token allocation * multiplier.